jaros1/Money-Network/README.md

 accessible and real for people as good old conventional money.

 The primary goal of the Money Network is to make complementary and alternative monetary systems just as real and accessible as regular conventional money.
-One client wallet with everything in it.
+One client wallet for it all.

 ## Project status
 Spare time project, work in progress, no money in here yet.
 For now just a social network chat app on a very promising platform (ZeroNet).